Requirements to Transfer Your

 Holiday schedule: On Friday, November 11, DMV offices will be closed in recognition of Veterans Day.
 Offices will reopen on Saturday, November 12, at 8 a.m.

 Once you have established residency in Connecticut, you have 60 days to transfer your vehicle registration to this state.

-Vehicles that are exempt from emissions testing will require a VIN verification.
+If vehicle is model year 2012 and older then vehicle needs to have an emissions test done.
+Vehicles that are exempt from emissions testing will require a vehicle identification number (VIN) verification.